The terms below are effective from 8 June 2018. See the terms effective until then »

 When executing a customer order, we will take into account the following criteria for determining the relative importance of the execution factors:

-We will use our discretion to determine the appropriate execution venue for a trade, which may include, without limitation, an exchange, multilateral trading facility or a broker.
+We will use our discretion to determine the appropriate execution venue for a trade, which may include, without limitation, an exchange, multilateral trading facility or a systematic internaliser.

 Our main execution venue is the London Stock Exchange, using a Retail Service Provider platform, Bloomberg EMSX, or an Authorised Participant.
 We may also deal directly with certain execution counterparties.

-We will only execute trades on a regulated market or multilateral trading facility.
+We will only execute trades on a regulated market, a multilateral trading facility or with a systematic internaliser.

 Review and Monitoring